saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 ### `--experimental`
 <p><small>| OPTIONAL | STRING |</small></p>

 __Description__: Enable or disable experimental features.
 This flag allows controlled replacement of the components.
-It should only be used if the default feature configuration exhibit undesired behavior.<br/>
+It should only be used if the default feature configuration exhibits undesired behavior.<br/>

 | Option     | Description                                   | Example                       |
 |------------|-----------------------------------------------|-------------------------------|